yednaph/Crystal-Structure/README.md

 Now use cif2cell Si.cif -p quantum-espresso -o Si.in, where Si.cif is the previously generated/downloaded CIF and Si.in is the newly generated QE input file.

-You can also use the QE Input generator, such as ​ https://qeinputgenerator.materialscloud.io to generate PWscf input files, https://seekpath.materialscloud.io/ for the k-path visualization and generation
+You can also use the QE Input generator, such as ​ https://qeinputgenerator.materialscloud.io to generate PWscf input files

+https://seekpath.materialscloud.io/ for the k-path visualization and generation